In this page

 What personal data do we hold and where do we get this information?

-Personal data is defined under the General Data Protection Regulation (GDPR) as ‘any information relating to an identifiable person who can be directly or indirectly identified by reference to an identifier’.
+Personal data is defined under the UK General Data Protection Regulation (UK GDPR) as ‘any information relating to an identifiable person who can be directly or indirectly identified by reference to an identifier’.

 Though not personal data, any commercial information you provide will be held in confidence and used for statistical and research purposes only.
 No information that allows individual businesses to be identified will be made public.